-With the advancement of sensing technologies, various structures, infrastructure assets and also industrial manufacturing processes can be monitored real-time today.
-This helps asset owners and operators improve both operational efficiency and future designs but comes with the challenge of big data management.
+The advancement of sensing technologies means that various structures, infrastructure assets and also industrial manufacturing processes are increasingly monitored in real-time.
+While this helps asset owners and operators improve both operational efficiency and future designs, it comes with the challenge of big data management.

-TWI engineers have been working on monitoring of joining processes such as arc welding, static structures like bridges or pipelines and rotary equipment like aircraft engines or rotors in wind turbines.
+TWI engineers have been working on the monitoring of joining processes such as arc welding, as well as static structures, such as bridges or pipelines, and rotary equipment including aircraft engines or rotors in wind turbines.

-The aim of structural health monitoring is to use sensors that detect damage on a structure in order that timely action is taken preventing failure, and managing maintenance regimes.
+The aim of structural health monitoring is to use sensors that detect damage on a structure in order for timely action to be taken to prevent failure and manage maintenance regimes.
 Whereas periodic inspection and non-destructive testing is well established, continuous monitoring is less so.

 One issue is the amount and complexity of the data that is produced.
-Acoustic emission and guided wave ultrasonics offer global methods for monitoring structural health, but only if specific failure modes, such as fatigue cracking and corrosion and their locations on the structure have been identified beforehand.
-A risk-based approach to determining inspection or monitoring requirements becomes necessary.
+Acoustic emission and guided wave ultrasonics offer global methods for monitoring structural health, but only if specific failure modes, such as fatigue cracking and corrosion, and their locations on the structure have been identified beforehand.
+This means that a risk-based approach to determining inspection or monitoring requirements becomes necessary.